mustafaetkaturk/mustafaetkaturk/README.md

 - 👋 Hi, I’m @mustafaetkaturk
-- 👀 I’m interested in secure automations
+- 👀 I’m interested in DATA integrity and Platform Integrations
-- 🌱 I’m currently learning Salesforce.com in and out
+- 🌱 I’m currently studying Cloud Engineering and working on Salesforce.com
-- 💞️ I’m looking to collaborate on flow projects
+- 💞️ I’m looking to enable business processes and data analysis.
 - 📫 How to reach me : www.linkedin.com/in/mustafaetkaturk

 <!---